 This is for fatbike rims that use a double row of spoke holes.
-You can measure it yourself, or find the value from the manufacturers website.
-Enter the width between the two rows, measured center to center.
+Enter the width between the two rows, measured centre to centre.

 If your frame or fork is symmetrical, then the spoke length calculation assumes normal lacing where the spokes from the hub flange do not cross over to the opposite side of the rim.

 This entry is shown when you select a rear wheel.

 Examples of offset frames are the Surly Pugsley (offset 17.5mm) and the Surly Moonlander (offset 28mm).
 An offset frame uses a standard 135mm hub